karen portrait circle

 More Tours of the Golden Gate Bridge

-Walking tours of the bridge
+Walking tour of the bridge

 San Francisco City Guides: this is a free tour given twice a week, year round, by a non-profit organization that does lots of SF tours.
 Their guides are all volunteers, but very professional and knowledgable.